Simarjeetsm/Duckycode/README.md

 # Disclaimer
  Use for Education purpose only.
- We will not be responsible for any misuse of this code
+ I will not be responsible for any misuse of this code